Georgine Campbell

-Georgine Campbell (1861–1931) was a 19th-century American painter from the U.S. state of Louisiana, specializing in miniature portrait painting.
+Georgine Campbell (1861–1931) was a 19th-century American painter from Louisiana, specializing in miniature portrait painting.
 Trained in New Orleans and Paris, Campbell had the double distinction of being the first Southern woman who came to New York to make portrait painting a profession, and one who has earned a competency.

 When the work began to tell on her eyes, she was obliged to limit her time spent on miniatures and alternate it with larger pieces.
 In the present day, her portraits of Ulysses S. Grant and Henry Morrison Flagler are part of the Smithsonian's collection at the National Portrait Gallery.

 Early years and education

 Georgine Campbell was born in New Orleans, Louisiana, in 1861.
 She was a daughter of Dr. George Washington Campbell, a descendant of the Scotch family of that name.
 Her father was one of the wealthiest and most influential men in the South, where the family lived and had been social leaders all the way back to the times of Osceola and President Jackson.

 As a young girl, Campbell first studied with Francois Bernard, who alternated his time between New Orleans and Paris.
 She was his only pupil.
 He took her on trial for two months and kept her until she went abroad to study in Paris, under Federico de Madrazo, to whom she attributed much of her success.
 During her absence, her father's plantations were three times under water, and she returned to find the great estate a swamp.
 In the midst of this trouble, her father died.